 - decision to give a preliminary approval when a development permit was applied for;

 - length of relevant period; and

 - a matter stated in the development approval, including any condition or infrastructure charges notice;

 A submitter may only appeal against a decision by Council within the submitter appeal period.
-This begins once the applicant appeal period ends (after any negotiated decision notice has been given by Council).
+This begins once the submitter receives a copy of the Decision Notice or the Negotiated Decision Notice.
 Refer to PD Online for further information regarding the status of a development application.
 A submitter appeal period is 20 business days in length.

-A submitter may only appeal against the part of the development approval relating to impact assessable development, or a preliminary approval under Section 242 of the Sustainable Planning Act 2009.
+A submitter may only appeal against the part of the development approval relating to impact assessable development, or a variation approval in accordance with Section 51 of the Planning Act 2016.

 Reasons for appeal by submitters can be against one or more of the following: